 ISYE 6414

-Well-designed graphics and tables are essential for communicating your findings effectively.
-This page outlines the requirements and best practices for all visual elements in your reports.
+Well-designed graphics are essential for communicating your findings effectively.

 General Requirements